PyQ33/MultiSimul_epymetheus/README.md

     # Buy 1 share of "BULLISH_STOCK" and sell 2 shares of "BEARISH_STOCK".
     yield [1, -2] * ep.trade(["BULLISH_STOCK", "BEARISH_STOCK"], stop=-100.0)
 ```

+## Contributing

+Any contributions are more than welcome.

+The maintainer (simaki) is not making further enhancements and appreciates pull requests to make them.
+See [Issue](https://github.com/epymetheus/epymetheus/issues) for proposed features.
+Please take a look at [CONTRIBUTING.md](.github/CONTRIBUTING.md) before creating a pull request.